grisoni77/Villafranca-Tour/README.md

 - Choose "Import project (Eclipse ADT, Gradle, etc.)"
 - Select "Run 'app'" from Run menu

-## Idea definition
+## App concept
-Idea definition and target user population are described in file idea.txt under this repository
+Idea definition and target user population are described in file [idea.md](idea.md) under this repository

 ## App design
 Some sketches describing the graphical layout of the app have been included in 'design' folder: